anon-blue/anon.blue/README.txt

+ijenfijnj njnjnejsnjkkkkkkkkkkkkkkkkkkkkkkkkkkk nfjnfjennf
-A problem has been detected and windows has been shut down to prevent damage to your computer.
+                                                 shut down to prevent damage to your computer.
 If this is the first time you've seen this stop error screen,                  f hvdfbvhfgbghfbjfgbhjgggfhghgmbnjgbnjhghjbgnfmnfgjfdgvbnmvnhfbmghfhvfnbfvjgfmbnhg